 While in Seville we decided to take a day trip to see the surrounding ‘Pueblos Blancos’ (white villages) that are famous in Southern Spain.
 These are a series of pretty whitewashed towns, scattered throughout the Andalusian countryside.
 They make a fantastic day trip out of the city and there are many to explore.
 Although somewhat difficult to get to, there are options for every budget.
-Some train and bus service is available to the larger villages such as Rhonda, but I chose to higher a private driver to tour some smaller villages.
+Some train and bus service is available to the larger villages such as Rhonda, but we chose to higher a private driver to tour some smaller villages.

-With two of us traveling, it was cost effective and efficient to hire a driver and we were able to see some incredible and remote villages.
-We visited Zahara de la Sierra, Grazalema, Olvera, Setenil de las Bodegas and Rhonda, which made for a whirl-wind day trip but very enjoyable.
+With two of us travelling, it was cost-effective and efficient to hire a driver and we were able to see some incredible and remote villages.
 Most of the villages are so small that without a car you wouldn’t be able to visit them and the only place that seemed worthy of a longer visit or an overnight was Rhonda.
 Most of the stops are quick visits to explore on foot, take photos or stop for a coffee or lunch.

 The countryside between the villages is also beautiful, with mountains, ancient forests and lakes.
 We were able to drive through Sierra de Grazalema National Park, for a glimpse at the 50,000+ hectare park.
 It was absolutely the highlight of Spain for me and our guide Paul was very knowledgable about the area and made it thoroughly enjoyable.
-I would highly recommend him for a private tour of the beautiful, hard to reach places in Southern Spain.
+I would highly recommend visiting this beautiful, hard to reach area in Southern Spain.